jlandowner/notify-discord/README.md

   --webhook-url https://discord.com/api/webhooks/YOUR_WEBHOOK_URL/SET_HERE
 ```

-Then, a binary file named `notify-discord` is created and place it in your PATH.
+Then, a binary file named `notify-discord` is created and place it in your
+executable `PATH`.

 > NOTE: You can pass the default options at the end of `deno compile` args.
 See
 > Once you pass them at install time, the options are embeded and